ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-onelogin/README.md

         path: <Login URL>
         username: <Login User>
         password: <Login Password>
+        useCertificate: true / false (use a certificate to login instead of username and password)
         debug: true / false (true will open up the playwright browser so you can see what's going on)
 ```